 Today, tea continues to be a fairly universal cultural staple across all seven continents — even Antarctica.
 As it turns out, tea was a museum-worthy part of Captain Scott’s expedition to the South Pole in 1912.

-Today, our editorial expedition will take us around the world in 19 cups of tea — spending just enough time to take a sip of each.
+Today, our editorial expedition will introduce us to 19 cups of tea around the world — spending just enough time to take a sip of each.

 India is second only to China as a top global tea producer, and much of it is consumed right at home.
 Though tea has only been a staple of Indian culture since the Brits brought it there in the mid-19th century, India is responsible for giving the gift of chai to the world: a black tea that’s flavored with cardamom, ginger, clove, nutmeg, cinnamon and sometimes other spices, and usually mixed with milk.
 The origin of masala chai actually dates back thousands of years, however — it just wasn’t until colonial times that black tea was added to the mix.
 Today, you can find masala chai being served on the streets by vendors known as chai wallahs.